unmanarc/libMantids30/INSTALL.CentOS.md

-# libMantids Install Guide for CentOS 7.x (RHEL7)
+# libMantids Install Guide for CentOS (RHEL) Based Distributions...

-Simple instructions for building this library in CentOS 7.x
+Simple instructions for building this library in CentOS

 ***